Indonesia Photo Workshops logo

 What's Not Included

-• Any other travel services required to arrive at the workshop commencement location and all associated taxes, levies and insurances
+• Any travel services required to arrive at the workshop commencement location

 • All Covid-19 vaccination, pre-flight and immigration associated costs according to current travel and arrival regulations

-• Immigration, duty, passport and visa fees where applicable
+• Visa and other immigration fees where applicable

 Terms and Conditions